elreweidy/Shakespeare-gpt/README.md

-# Shakespeare-gpt
-creating Shakespeare-like text using Transformers
+# This is a decoder transformer to generate shakespeare text